-The beauty of growing your own veggies is that you get to feast on nutritious and freshly made salads.
+The beauty of growing your own cool-weather veggies is that you get to feast on nutritious and freshly made salads.
 This means that you won’t put your health at risk by eating the pesticides and preservatives commonly used by commercial growers in a bid to ensure that the greens stay fresh for days.

 All you’ve got to do is to simply transform that small yard into a beautiful green garden where you can actually get your salad servings anytime you feel like it.
 After all, the daily intake of salads is highly recommended for your health.